 - formulating policies for the DMA degree program

 - considering DMA topic pre-proposals and proposals for approval/denial.
 See DMA Topic Proposal Guidelines and Materials for more information.

 - considering all petitions for exceptions, including time extensions, course substitutions, etc. Petitions should be addressed to the chair of the GPDC and in letter form.
 They must also be accompanied by a letter of support from the student’s major professor.

 The Graduate Performance Degree Committee meets on the fourth Monday of each month during long semesters at 4:00pm in the Dean’s Conference Room unless otherwise announced.
-All materials for the committee’s consideration must be submitted to the Graduate Office (Chilton Hall 211) on the following schedule:
+All materials for the committee’s consideration must be submitted to the Graduate Office (Chilton Hall 211) and uploaded to Canvas on the following schedule: